 - Set the value to 0 to change the size to small.

 - Set the value to 1 to change the size to default.

-Although the Taskbar has a similar design to the one available on Windows 10, the new version (currently) lacks some essential features, including the ability to change the Taskbar size.
-However, it’s been discovered (via @thebookisclosed) that it’s possible to modify the Registry to change the size to small, medium, or large.
+Although the Taskbar on Windows 11 has a similar design to the one available on Windows 10, the new version lacks some essential features, including the ability to change the Taskbar size.
+However, it’s been discovered (via @thebookisclosed) that it’s possible to modify the Registry to change the size of the interface to small, medium, or large.

 Change Taskbar size on Windows 11

 To change the Taskbar size on Windows 11, use these steps:

 Search for regedit and click the top result to open the Registry Editor.

 Browse the following path:

 Right-click the Advanced key, select New and click on DWORD (32-bit) Value.